-Issuance of this Amended ITP will not increase the amount of take of the Covered Species as compared to the Project as originally approved, nor will the Amended ITP increase other Project impacts on the Covered Species (i.e., "impacts of taking" as used in Fish and Game Code Section 2081, subd. (b)(2)).
-Issuance of this Amended ITP does not affect CDFW's previous determination that issuance of the ITP meets and is otherwise consistent with the permitting criteria set forth in Fish and Game Code section 2081, subdivisions (b) and (c).
+Issuance of this Amendment will authorize the take of an additional Covered Species and increase the impact acreage compared to the Project as originally approved; however, by implementing compliance monitoring, pre-activity surveys, and other take minimization measures added herein by Amendment, it is not expected that this Amendment will increase other Project impacts on the Covered Species included in the original ITP (i.e., "impacts of taking" as used in Fish and Game Code Section 2081, subd. (b)(2)).
+Issuance of this Amendment does not affect CDFW's previous determination that issuance of the ITP meets and is otherwise consistent with the permitting criteria set forth in Fish and Game Code section 2081, subdivisions (b) and (c) with respect to the Covered Species included in the original ITP.

 CDFW now amends and reissues the ITP.
 This Amended ITP includes all of the operative provisions as of the effective date of this Amended ITP.
-Attachment 4 to this Amended ITP shows the specific red-line changes made to the ITP as a result of this Major Amendment No. 1.
+Attachment 5 to this Amended ITP shows the specific red-line changes made to the ITP as a result of this Major Amendment No. 2.